 Apart from this travesty, I am appalled at Phil Holloway’s comments (Echo Feb 25) suggesting that when Roundhouse blocks are sold, Waterlily Park, roads, drainage and sportsfields can be funded.
 Smells like a bribe, looks like a bribe…?
 Do other townships have to sell assets to receive their road repair, toilet block maintenance, repair to parks?
 Doesn’t Council fairly allocate rates and expenditure equally Shire-wide?

-Public submissions are open [email protected] March 4.
+Public submissions are open at [email protected] before March 4.
 Everyone across the Shire is invited to support this community’s long-held wishes.
 Hoping the Council does too.
 After all, Councillors represent us?